The Best of Both Worlds (Star Trek: The Next Generation): Part I

 Starfleet Admiral Hanson arrives on board the Enterprise with Lieutenant Commander Shelby, an expert on the Borg, who assists the crew in determining the cause of the colony's disappearance.
 Hanson informs Captain Picard that Commander Riker has been offered the command of the Starship Melbourne and suggests that Riker take the position, having turned it down twice previously.
+Shelby's research confirms that the colony was destroyed by the Borg.
+Tension emerges between Riker and the ambitious Shelby, who wants to take over his position as first officer; at one point, Shelby goes over Riker's head to suggest to Picard that the Enterprise split into its component saucer and stardrive sections, after Riker rejects the idea.

-Although there is tension between Riker and the ambitious Shelby—who wants to take over his position of first officer—they confirm that the colony was assimilated by the Borg.
-Hanson advises Picard that another Federation vessel encountered a strange "cube-like" vessel before sending a distress call that ended abruptly.
+Hanson advises Picard that another Federation vessel encountered a strange "cube shaped" vessel before sending a distress call that ended abruptly.
 Enterprise moves to intercept and confronts a Borg cube.
 The Borg demand that Picard surrender himself, which he refuses.
-Although initially deterred by Enterprises shield modulation, the Borg lock the vessel in a tractor beam and begin cutting into the hull.
+The Borg lock the vessel in a tractor beam and begin cutting into the hull.
 Shelby suggests randomly changing the frequency of the ship's phasers to prevent the Borg from adapting to the attack, which frees the vessel.
-The Enterprise escapes to a nearby nebula, where Chief Engineer Geordi La Forge and Ensign Wesley Crusher adapt a technique suggested by Shelby to modify the deflector dish to fire a massive energy discharge capable of destroying the Borg cube.
+The Enterprise escapes to a nearby nebula, where Chief Engineer Geordi La Forge and Ensign Wesley Crusher adapt a technique suggested by Shelby to modify the ship's deflector dish to fire a massive energy discharge capable of destroying the Borg cube.
 The Borg flush Enterprise from the nebula, board the ship, and abduct Picard.
 The Borg Cube moves at high warp speed towards Earth, with Enterprise in pursuit.

-Riker, now in command of the ship, prepares to join an away team to transport to the cube to rescue Picard, but Counselor Troi reminds him his place is now on the bridge.
+Riker, now in command of the ship, prepares to join an away team to board the Cube to rescue Picard, but Counselor Troi reminds him his place is now on the bridge.
 Shelby leads the away team onto the Borg cube, where they are ignored by the Borg drones.
-The team locate Picard's uniform and communicator and then destroy power nodes inside the cube, forcing it out of warp.
-As the team prepares to transport to Enterprise, they see an assimilated Picard.
-The Borg contact Enterprise, with Picard stating that he is "Locutus of Borg" and to prepare for assimilation.
+The team locate Picard's uniform and communicator and destroy power nodes inside the cube, forcing it out of warp.
+As the team prepares to transport back to Enterprise, they see Picard, with cybernetic attachments turning him into a Borg drone.
+The Borg contact Enterprise, speaking through Picard; he identifies himself as "Locutus of Borg" and tells them that "Resistance is futile."
 Riker orders Worf to fire the deflector dish.